 The Kenan Fellows Program for Teacher Leadership offers tailored professional development to its current cohort of Kenan Fellows.
 The Professional Development Faculty are all Kenan Fellows Program alumni who design and deliver high-quality professional development based on current trends in education, such as diversity, equity, and inclusion, Project-Based Learning, digital learning, and proven teaching strategies.

-Beth Campbell has 20 years of experience as an educator.
+Beth Campbell has over 20 years of experience as an educator.
 She has taught kindergarten and 5th grade, middle school math and science, and is currently teaching Family and Consumer Sciences at the middle school level.
 She was a 2016-17 Keenan Fellow and is Nationally Board Certified.
 Her areas of focus include experiential learning, Restorative Practices, and relevant use of digital resources.

 Alphonso Donaldson is a high school English teacher in his fifth year at Durham School of the Arts in Durham Public Schools.
 He is a 2019-2020 Kenan Fellow whose project focused on diversity and equity in teacher leadership.
 Mr. Donaldson’s commitment to equity in education has been critical to his professional development and his work in public schools to found equity teams for students and staff.

 Shannon Bowman is a seasoned educator who has taught grades 3-8 and is passionate about meeting the needs of students through SEL and Restorative Justice approaches.
 Her fellowship project was titled Using Statistics to Solve Authentic Problems.
 Her mentor was Dr. David Banks, director of SAMSI.